 Platypus GravityWorks Filter

-This simple gravity-fed water filter is my pick for backpacking trips.
+On backpacking trips, I always bring my Platypus GravityWorks filter.
 Simply fill up the dirty bag and let gravity do the work of filtering your water while you attend to other camp chores (or just chill out).
 No annoying pumping or squeezing needed.

 The 2L version is great for couples and I recommend the 4L version for groups.